wJoenn/louisramosdev/content/blogs/rails-api-authentication-with-devise-and-json-web-tokens.md

 end
 ```

-We'll also need to add a new encryption key to our Rails credentials (more about Rails credentials <a href="/blogs/send-mail-on-rails-7-with-gmail#storing-our-google-credentials-safely" target="_blank">here</a> if you're unsure what they are) and configure JWT in Devise's initializer file.
+We'll also need to add a new secret key to our Rails credentials (more about Rails credentials <a href="/blogs/send-mail-on-rails-7-with-gmail#storing-our-google-credentials-safely" target="_blank">here</a> if you're unsure what they are) and configure JWT in Devise's initializer file.

 Firstly run this command to generate a new secret key and copy it.
 ```bash